Know different Software Test Methodologies

 • App prototypes (Design, Wireframe, & Clickable prototype).

-Extreme Programming Model
+6. Extreme Programming (XP) Model

 In this Extreme Programming (XP) methodology, the programmer codes an easy code to obtain feedback on the user’s experience.
 This approach is based on an agile method that breaks the jobs into smaller sections.
 After every section is finished, the next section is operated on.
 This is used where the requirements of users are continuously evolving.